Pawelok35/GitJournal/README.md

 **Summary**: Today was focused on a thorough review of the code, ensuring a complete understanding of how it works and reinforcing key concepts learned so far.

+## Day 33 - 2024-10-15

+1. **Updating the `processOrder` method**: Today, I focused on updating the `processOrder` method to reflect changes in product options, such as pizza toppings or salad ingredients.
+The goal was to ensure that any changes made by the user dynamically update the visual representation of the product.

+2. **Changing the visibility of images**: As part of the update, I implemented functionality that changes the visibility of ingredient images based on the user's selections.
+Now, when a user selects or deselects an option (e.g., a topping for pizza), the corresponding image is shown or hidden on the page.

+3. **Displaying selected ingredients**: The result of this update is that the displayed product (pizza or salad) accurately reflects the selected options.
+Users can now visually see their chosen ingredients as part of the product image, enhancing the interactivity and user experience.

+**Summary**: Today’s focus was on updating the `processOrder` method to dynamically change the visibility of ingredient images based on user selections.
+This update allows users to see a live preview of their chosen ingredients on the product, such as a pizza with the selected toppings.

 ...

 ## Key Learning Areas 🔐